Edward Lear: Author

-In 1846, Lear published A Book of Nonsense, a volume of limericks which went through three editions and helped popularise the form and the genre of literary nonsense.
-In 1871, he published Nonsense Songs, Stories, Botany and Alphabets, which included the nonsense song, The Owl and the Pussycat, which he wrote for the children of his patron Edward Stanley, 13th Earl of Derby.
+In 1846, Lear published The Book of Nonsense, a volume of limericks which went through three editions and helped popularise the form and the genre of literary nonsense.
+In 1871, he published Nonsense Songs, Stories, Botany and Alphabets, which included the nonsense song "The Owl and the Pussy-Cat", which he wrote for the children of his patron Edward Stanley, 13th Earl of Derby.
 Many other works followed.

 Lear's nonsense books were quite popular during his lifetime, but a rumour developed that "Edward Lear" was merely a pseudonym, and the books' true author was the man to whom Lear had dedicated the works, his patron the Earl of Derby.
 Promoters of this rumour offered as evidence that both men were named Edward, and that "Lear" is an anagram of "Earl".

 Lear's nonsense works are distinguished by a facility of verbal invention and a poet's delight in the sounds of words, both real and imaginary.
 A stuffed rhinoceros becomes a "diaphanous doorscraper".
 A "blue Boss-Woss" plunges into "a perpendicular, spicular, orbicular, quadrangular, circular depth of soft mud".
 His heroes are Quangle-Wangles, Pobbles, and Jumblies.
-One of his most famous verbal inventions, the phrase "runcible spoon", occurs in the closing lines of The Owl and the Pussycat, and is now found in many English dictionaries:
+One of his most famous verbal inventions, the phrase "runcible spoon", occurs in the closing lines of "The Owl and the Pussy-Cat" and is now found in many English dictionaries.

 Though known for his neologisms, Lear used a number of other devices in his works in order to defy reader expectations.
 For example, "Cold Are the Crabs" conforms to the sonnet tradition until its dramatically foreshortened last line.

 Today, limericks are invariably typeset as five lines.
 Lear's limericks, however, were published in a variety of formats; it appears that Lear wrote them in manuscript in as many lines as there was room for beneath the picture.
 For the first three editions, most are typeset as, respectively, two, five, and three lines.
 The cover of one edition bears an entire limerick typeset in two lines:

 In Lear's limericks, the first and last lines usually end with the same word rather than rhyming.
 For the most part they are truly nonsensical and devoid of any punch line or point.
 They are completely free of the bawdiness with which the verse form is now associated.
 A typical thematic element is the presence of a callous and critical "they".
 An example of a typical Lear limerick:

 Lear's self-description in verse, How Pleasant to know Mr. Lear, ends with this stanza, a reference to his own mortality:

-Five of Lear's limericks from the Book of Nonsense, in the 1946 Italian translation by Carlo Izzo, were set to music for choir a cappella by Goffredo Petrassi in 1952.
+Five of Lear's limericks from the Book of Nonsense (in the 1946 Italian translation by Carlo Izzo) were set to music for choir a cappella by Goffredo Petrassi in 1952.